 Regular attendance and participation in class discussion and activities are expected.
 It will enhance and enrich the experience for the entire class.
-If the student expects to miss class for any reason, it is the student's responsibility to notify the professor by email or telephone prior to class.
-Professors may take student attendance into consideration when grading and should explain the possible impact of absences on the student's grades.
-Professors are not required to allow students to make up work.
-Students are responsible for all material covered during the course, regardless of whether they are present Thus, attendance is strongly in class. recommended to better facilitate student achievement of academic goals.
+If the student expects to miss class for any reason, it is the student's responsibility to notify the faculty by email or telephone prior to class. faculty may take student attendance into consideration when grading and should explain the possible impact of absences on the student's grades.
+Faculty are not required to allow students to make up work.
+Students are responsible for all material covered during the course, regardless of whether they are present in class.
+Thus. attendance is strongly recommended to better facilitate student achievement of academic goals.